-In Appendix A.1 we provide details on the calculation of \overline{b} in our setting.
+In Appendix A.1 I provide details on the calculation of b in my setting.

 The convergence theorems below show that the limit behavior of (4) can be characterized by a differential equation.
-We now provide some heuristic motivation for the results.
+I now provide some heuristic motivation for the results.
 Note that we can re-write (4) as: